meauxdal/MiSTer_Custom_Aspect_Ratios/README.md

 Check the .txt file for your desired default video_mode (720p.txt, 1080p.txt, 1200p.txt, 1440p.txt).
 Copy the core header and desired ratios to MiSTer.ini or an alt .ini file and then set the ratio by adjusting the Aspect Ratio within the core.

 There are comments indicating core video settings, pixel clocks, resolutions, and relevant games.
 As of February 6, 2021, the MiSTer framework only allows you to specify 2 custom resolutions per core (with each .ini file having its own set), so you'll need to determine which ones you want to use and adjust the .ini accordingly before launching the core.

 **Issues**

 Some especially wide aspect ratios have issues with video_mode=12 (1920x1440@60, or 1440p.txt here) due to exceeding 1920 pixels in width.
 If you attempt to set a custom aspect ratio that exceeds the horizontal resolution, you may see a resolution change.
-You can use a custom video_mode for ratios that exceed this resolution.
+You can use a custom video_mode (or video_mode=13, if suitable) for ratios that exceed this resolution.

 **Notes**